 A Second Downtown Disaster: Pioneer Square

-The city asked the park board to build a park there, but the park board demurred until the city agreed to finance most of the land acquisition instead of having the park board assess property owners.
+The city asked the park board to build a post office park, but the park board demurred until the city agreed to finance most of the land acquisition instead of having the park board assess property owners.
 Enough money was left after land acquisition, demolition and improvement to commission a sculpture for the park, which depicted pioneers.
 Despite the sculpture (now in B.F.
 Nelson Park) and the attraction of a new, immense post office, Pioneer Square soon followed the path of The Gateway.
 According to Charles Doell, park superintendent in the 1950s, after the snow melted at the end of the winter of 1953, maintenance crews picked up 70 bushel baskets of empty wine and whiskey bottles from The Gateway.
 One Monday morning in the summer of 1953, crews picked up 62 empty wine and whiskey bottles from the grass at Pioneers Square.
 (Charles E. Doell Papers, Hennepin History Museum).
 Further proof that you can’t just plop green space down in a city and expect it to serve some vague “beautifying” or “park” purpose – even with some dressing up.
 Pioneer Square also fell to urban renewal in the 1960s.
 (Read more about Pioneer Square and other “lost” Minneapolis parks here.)

 A Drainage Ditch